Understanding Pollen Counts

 • Season: Late spring to early fall

-• Characteristics: Most common cause of hay fever, affects up to 95% of pollen allergy sufferers
+• Characteristics: The most common cause of hay fever, affecting up to 95% of pollen allergy sufferers

 Weed Pollen